rbangamm/htn2019-backendchallenge/README.md

 ### Skills

 Supports GET requests.
 Returns an HTML table of skill names (Skills) with the number of users with each skill (Count) and average skill rating for each skill (Average Rating).
-Query parameter filtering for min_rating and min_frequency is also supported.
+Query parameter filtering for min_rating, min_frequency, and sorting is also supported.

 E.g:

-http://http://localhost:5000/api/v1.0/skills/?min_rating=5&min_frequency=60 will only create the table for the skills that have a rating >= 5 and a user count of >= 60.
+http://http://localhost:5000/api/v1.0/skills/?min_rating=5&min_frequency=60&sort=count&order=desc will only create the table for the skills that have a rating >= 5 and a user count of >= 60.
+The table will be sorted by the 'Count' column in a descending order.

+#### More details on query params

++ *min_rating* -> integer
++ *min_frequency* -> integer
++ *sort* -> x in ["name", "count", "rating"]
++ *order* -> x in ["asc", "desc"]

+**min_rating** : The minimum rating for the skill to be considered in the table creation.
+I.e. if *min_rating* is 5, only the skills with a rating >= 5 will be considered during the counting as well as for the average rating calculation.

+**min_frequency** : The minimum frequency for a skill to appear in the table.
+I.e. if the count value for the skill is less than *min_frequency*, the skill will not appear on the table.

+**sort** : Specifies which column the table is being sorted by.
+Default is unsorted.

+**order** : Describes the order in which the values are displayed.
+Defaults to ascending order("asc").